Dale Buggins

-Dale Charles Buggins (1961–1981) was an Australian stunt motorcyclist who had built a national and international reputation by the age of 20.
+Dale Charles Buggins (1961–1981) was an Australian stunt motorcyclist who has built a national and international reputation by the age of 20.
 At 17, Buggins broke a world record previously held by American stuntman Evel Knievel when he jumped 25 cars with a Yamaha dirt bike, in 1978.

 Early life

 Buggins was born to parents Jan and Ken in Carmarthen, Wales, and immigrated to Australia with his family at the age of 7 months.
 His interest in motorcycles began at the age of nine, when his father gave him a small motorbike powered by a lawnmower engine.
 In just a few years he was riding an XR75 Honda and doing jumps off car bonnets like the others at the local dirt bike track, known as the "Dude Ranch" near Umina on the Central Coast of NSW.
 A schoolfriend recalls:

 Any given afternoon when school had finished, and on weekends there would be all kids blasting around kicking dirt up.
 Buggo to us, or Dale would be going hard, wheelies, jumps, big power slides, it was something to see.
 Dale was a school friend of mine at Woy Woy South Primary School, and Woy Woy High where he did very well in all subjects.
 I have pictures of Dale in our Rugby team.
 In 1976 he moved with his family to Wyong where he honed his jumping skills on a farm jumping cars.
 Dale became a sensation with his stunt shows, the rest is history.